SusanSZ/INFO6205_202/README.md

 # Genetic Algorithms to draw pictures

-This application uses genetic algorithm that renders pictures by simply using triangles.
+This application implements genetic algorithm to render pictures by simply using triangles.

 ## How to run the application